-When you (or a process) create a new page within an existing live copy this new page can also be set up as a live copy of a different blueprint.
+When you (or a process) create a page within an existing live copy, this new page can also be set up as a live copy of a different blueprint.
 This is known as a Nested Live Copy, here the behavior of the second (inner) live copy is affected by the first (outer) live copy in the following way:

 A deep rollout triggered for the top-level live copy can be continued into the nested live copy (for example, if the trigger matches).

 Any links between the sources are rewritten within the live copies.